United States presidential election: Election dates

-The presidential election day was established on a Tuesday in November because of the factors involved (weather, harvests and worship) when voters used to travel to the polls by horse, Tuesday was an ideal day because it allowed people to worship on Sunday, ride to their county seat on Monday, and vote on Tuesday—all before market day, Wednesday.
-November also fits nicely between harvest time and harsh winter weather, which could be especially bad to people traveling by horse and buggy.

 Electoral Count Act of 1887

 Congress passed the Electoral Count Act in 1887 in response to the disputed 1876 election, in which several states submitted competing slates of electors.
 The law established procedures for the counting of electoral votes.
 It has subsequently been codified into law in Title 3 of the United States Code.
 It also includes a "safe harbor" deadline where states must finally resolve any controversies over the selection of their electors.

 Inauguration day

-Until 1937, presidents were not sworn in until March 4 because it took so long to count and report ballots, and because of the winner's logistical issues in moving to the capital.
-With improvements in transportation and the passage of the Twentieth Amendment, presidential inaugurations were moved forward to noon on January 20, thereby allowing presidents to start their duties sooner.